A Lagrangian Perspective on the Growth of Midlatitude Storms: Introduction

 \section{Introduction}

-The midlatitude momentum, heat, and moisture fluxes display significant spatial variability, primarily concentrated in regions referred to as the \textquotedblleft storm track\textquotedblright{} \citep{Chang2002,hoskins2005,Hoskins2019}.
+The midlatitude momentum, heat, and moisture fluxes display significant spatial variability, primarily concentrated in regions referred to as the \textquotedblleft storm tracks\textquotedblright{} \citep{Chang2002,hoskins2002,hoskins2005}.
 Three primary storm tracks have been identified: the Northern Hemisphere (NH) Atlantic and Pacific storm tracks and the Southern Hemisphere (SH) storm track.
-From a Lagrangian perspective, this spatial variability arises from substantial differences in cyclonic and anticyclonic activity among various parts of the world, serving as the main driver for the weather variability experienced by communities throughout the midlatitudes.
-Moreover, the midlatitude weather displays a significant temporal variability, which is primarily seasonal.
-The seasonal variability is characterized by a general pattern of migration equatorward and intensification from summer to winter.
-The interplay between spatial and temporal variations adds another layer of complexity.
-For instance, the Atlantic storm track significantly strengthens from summer to winter, the SH storm track maintains relatively constant intensity, and the Pacific storm track strengthens from summer to autumn, but weakens during winter \citep{Nakamura1992,Okajima2022}.
+Moreover, the midlatitude climate displays a significant temporal variability, which is primarily seasonal \citep{nakamura2004seasonal,Hoskins2019}.
+From an Eulerian perspective, these variations are typically quantified using climatological metrics such as Eddy Kinetic Energy (EKE, Fig.~\ref{fig:growthtime_map}a), which provide insights into the large-scale statistical properties of storm tracks.
+From a Lagrangian perspective, these spatial and temporal variabilities arise from substantial differences in cyclonic and anticyclonic activity among various parts of Earth (Fig.~\ref{fig:growthtime_map}b,c), serving as the main driver for the weather variability throughout the midlatitudes \citep{Yau2020}.